rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ---

 Monitoring is included with Cloud Databases to help you manage the health of your instances.
-Monitoring checks and alarms can be configured by using the [Cloud Control Panel](https://mycloud.rackspace.com/) or the [Cloud Monitoring API](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).
+You can configure monitoring checks and alarms by using the [Cloud Control Panel](https://mycloud.rackspace.com/) or the [Cloud Monitoring API](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).